-The company's operating leases comprised of offices and equipment leases.
+The company's operating leases comprised of office leases.

-The Company determines if an arrangement is a lease and the classification of that lease at inception based on: (1) whether the contract involves the use of a distinct identified asset, (2) whether the Company obtains the right to substantially all the economic benefits from the use of the asset throughout the period, and (3) whether the Company has a right to direct the use of the asset.
+The Company determines if an arrangement is a lease and the classification of that lease at inception based on: (1) whether the contract involves the use of an identified asset, (2) whether the Company obtains the right to substantially all the economic benefits from the use of the asset throughout the lease term, and (3) whether the Company has a right to direct the use of the asset.
 The Company elected to not recognize a lease liability or right-of-use ("ROU") asset for leases with a term of twelve months or less.
 The Company also elected the practical expedient to not separate non-lease components for its leases.

 ROU assets represent the right to use an underlying asset for the lease term and lease liabilities represent the obligation to make minimum lease payments arising from the lease.
 ROU assets are initially measured at amounts, which represents the discounted present value of the lease payments over the lease, plus any initial direct costs incurred.
-The lease liability is initially measured at lease commencement date based on the discounted present value of minimum lease payments over the lease term.
+The lease liability is initially measured at lease commencement date based on the discounted present value of lease payments over the lease term.
 The implicit rate within the operating leases is generally not determinable, therefore the Company uses its Incremental Borrowing Rate ("IBR") based on the information available at commencement date in determining the present value of lease payments.
 The Company's IBR is estimated to approximate the interest rate on similar terms and payments and in economic environments where the leased asset is located.
 Certain leases include options to extend or terminate the lease.
-An option to extend the lease is considered in connection with determining the ROU asset and lease liability when it is reasonably certain that the Company will exercise that option.
 An option to terminate is considered unless it is reasonably certain that the Company will not exercise the option.
+The ROU asset are included in Prepaid expenses and other assets in the consolidated balance sheet, while the short-term portion of lease liabilities are included in Accrued expenses and other liabilities, and the long-term portion of lease liabilities are included in Other liabilities.

-As of December 31, 2021 the Company recognized total ROU assets of \$22.0, with corresponding liabilities of \$23.3 on the consolidated balance sheets.
+As of December 31, 2023, the Company had total ROU assets of \$21.5, with corresponding liabilities of \$26.1 on the consolidated balance sheets.

-Rent expenses for the years ended December 31, 2021, 2020 and 2019, were \$8.1, \$13.1 and \$11.1 respectively.
+Rent expenses for the years ended December 31, 2023, 2022 and 2021, were \$7.7, \$6.3 and \$8.1 respectively.